Chemotherapy for Prostate Cancer

 Chemotherapy Drugs and Delivery

-For prostate cancer, chemotherapy drugs and are mainly given one at a time rather than mixing them with others.
-The most common are:
+Prostate cancer chemotherapy are most often given one at a time.
+The most common drugs are:

 Side Effects and Management